b-cubed-eu/documentation/src/content/docs/software/dubicube/visualising-temporal-trends.md

 <img src="/software/dubicube/visualising-temporal-trends-unnamed-chunk-27-1.png" alt="Effect visualisation for mean number of occurrences over per year compared to 2011."  />

 With this function, you can also add symbols to `stat_fan()`.

+Note that the choice of the reference year should be well considered.
+Keep in mind which comparisons should be made, and what the motivation is behind the reference period.
+A high or low value in the reference period relative to other periods, e.g. an exceptional bad or good year, can affect the magnitude and direction of the calculated differences.
+Whether this should be avoided or not, depends on the motivation behind the choice and the research question.
+A reference period can be determined by legislation, or by the start of a monitoring campaign.
+A specific research question can determine the periods that need to be compared.
+Furthermore, the variability of the estimate of reference period affects the width of confidence intervals for the differences.
+A more variable reference period will propagate greater uncertainty.
+In the case of GBIF data, more data will be available in recent years than in earlier years.
+If this is the case, it could make sense to select the last period as a reference period.
+In a way, this also avoids the arbitrariness of choice for the reference period.
+You compare previous situations with the current situation (last year), where you could repeat this comparison annually, for example.
+Finally, when comparing multiple indicators, we recommend using a consistent reference period to maintain comparability

 ## References
 <!-- spell-check: ignore:start -->